THE AFRICAN CONTEXT

 to be detected in parallel wells of the same cartridge.
 Using mass-produced electronic components minimises productions costs, and cartridges are expected to cost well under $5 when mass-produced.

-Lacewing is developed by a team of researchers at Imperial College London, led by Dr. Pantelis Georgiou.
+Lacewing is developed by a team of researchers at Imperial College London, led by Professor Pantelis Georgiou.